-Sky Ranch Metropolitan District No. 1 (the District), a quasi-municipal corporation and a political subdivision of the State of Colorado, was organized by order and decree of the Arapahoe County (County) District Court issued on February 23, 2005 and recorded in the County records on March 15, 2005, and is governed pursuant to provisions of the Colorado Special District Act (Title 32, Article 1, Colorado Revised Statutes).
+Sky Ranch Metropolitan District No. 3 (the District), a quasi-municipal corporation and a political subdivision of the State of Colorado, was organized by order and decree of the Arapahoe County (County) District Court issued on February 23, 2005 and recorded in the County records on March 15, 2005, and is governed pursuant to provisions of the Colorado Special District Act (Title 32, Article 1, Colorado Revised Statutes).
 The District's service area is located entirely within Arapahoe County, Colorado.

 The District was established to provide for the design, acquisition, construction, financing, installation, and maintenance of public improvements and services, including streets, park and recreation, water, sanitary sewer, public transportation, mosquito control, traffic and safety controls, and television relay and translation.
 Under its Modified Service Plan, approved by the County on September 14, 2005 (the Service Plan), the District was organized in conjunction with three other related Districts: Sky Ranch Metropolitan District Nos.
-3 through 5 (the Districts).
-The District entered into a Community Authority Board Establishment Agreement with District No. 5 on November 3, 2017 and an Amended and Restated Sky Ranch Community Authority Establishment agreement on September 18, 2018 (effective November 13, 2017).
-The District entered into Second Amended and Restated Sky Ranch Community Authority Board Establishment Agreement (the CABEA) with District Nos.
-3 and 5 on August 13, 2021 which establishes the Sky Ranch Community Authority Board (the CAB).
+1, 4 and 5 (the Districts).
+Sky Ranch Metropolitan District No. 1 (District No. 1) and Sky Ranch Metropolitan District No. 5 (District No. 5) entered into a Community Authority Board Establishment Agreement on November 3, 2017, which established the Sky Ranch Community Authority Board (the CAB), and an Amended and Restated Sky Ranch Community Authority Establishment agreement on September 18, 2018 (effective November 13, 2017).
+The District entered into the Second Amended and Restated Sky Ranch Community Authority Board Establishment Agreement (the CABEA) with District Nos.
+1 and 5 on August 13, 2021, which made the District a party to the CABEA and a CAB District.
 The CAB will own, operate and maintain certain public improvements within the boundaries of the Districts that are parties to the CABEA.